kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying.md

 Create a query that shows:
 - Manager name
 - Number of direct reports
-- Average salary of direct reports
+- Average BaseSalary of direct reports
 - Highest-paid direct report
 - Only show managers with at least 2 direct reports